davidhq/hodlings/README.md

     -f, --file <f>            file to use for hodlings [~/.hodlings] -x, --convert <currency>  currency to display (usd, eur, cny...)
     --columns <columns>       columns to display
-    --locale <locale>         locale to use for formatting [en] --supported-currencies    shows list of supported currencies
+    --eth                     focus on eth, hide the bitcoin-specific columns (value-btc, 7-day-change-vs-btc) --btc                     focus on btc, hide the ethereum-specific columns (value-eth, 7-day-change-vs-eth) --locale <locale>         locale to use for formatting [en] --supported-currencies    shows list of supported currencies
     --supported-locales       shows list of supported locales